HK Ružinov

 HK Ružinov 99 Bratislava is an ice hockey team in Bratislava, Slovakia.
 It was founded in 1957.

 History

-He played for many years in the 1st.
+HK Ružinov played for many years in the 1st.
 Slovak National Hockey League.
 Since its founding, BEZ-ka has been a base for many excellent players who later landed in Slovan.
-In 1996 he changed his name to ŠHK Danubia 96 Bratislava and played in the Slovak 1.
-Liga.
-It is the second–level ice hockey league in Slovakia.
+In 1996 the name was changed to ŠHK Danubia 96 Bratislava and they play in the Slovak 1.
+Liga since.
 In 1999, the club changed its name to HK Ružinov 99 Bratislava, under which it still operates today.
+The side won the 2.
+Liga in the 2005–06 season, defeating Kežmarok in the final.